Fort Lauderdale Domestic Violence Lawyer

 Assault charges are second-degree misdemeanors under Florida law.

-As stated earlier, a battery charge is defined as “actually and intentionally touching or striking another person against the will of the other.”
+A battery charge is defined as “actually and intentionally touching or striking another person against the will of the other.”

 When a deadly weapon is used to execute the battery, or if the battery causes the victim great bodily harm, permanent disability, or permanent disfigurement; it becomes an aggravated battery charge.